Coder-Iro/comcigan-py/README.md

 from comcigan import School, AsyncSchool

 myschool = School("schoolname")
-myschool = await AsyncSchool("schoolname") # or this for async version
+myschool = await AsyncSchool.init("schoolname") # or this for async version
 # "schoolname" doesn't have to be the full name of the school.
 # comcigan-py automatically recognizes "schoolname" as a search query.
 # If there is only one school searched, an instance of that school is created.